Thursday, 25 February 2021

 WW: Coral mushroom scramble

-(This delectable disc comprises scrambled eggs and coral mushrooms foraged in the forest last week.
+(Scrambled eggs and coral mushrooms foraged in the forest last week comprise this delectable disc.
 I didn't bother to ID the fungus, but believe it was Ramaria.
 Chopped celery leaves round off the feast.
-Or maybe off the round feast.)
+Or maybe finish off the round feast.)

 Appearing also on My Corner of the World.